ubccpsc/classy/README.md

 ### Pulling changes from `root/master` into `fork/master`

-This can happen regulairly, whenever there is a `root/master` change that fixes a bug or adds a feature that the fork might want.
+This can happen regularly, whenever there is a `root/master` change that fixes a bug or adds a feature that the fork might want.

 On `fork`:
 1. `git checkout master`